eclipse-che/che/tests/performance/README.md

 - cluster where load tests pods will be executed (can be the same cluster where Che/CRW is deployed)
 - users created on a Che/CRW (see 'How to create users' below)

-### How to crate users
+### How to create users
-Users can be craeted manually, but there is a script `create_users.sh` to create users automatically.
+Users can be created manually, but there is a script `create_users.sh` to create users automatically.
 #### Creating users via script
 Log in via oc to the server and namespace, where the Che/CRW is running.
 Type `create_users.s -h` to see how to run the script.
 The script will generate users based on `base part of username` and will add an increment to that.